cxnub/discordFileSystem/README.md

 - **Folders:** Folders to organise files.

 ## Limitations
-- Discord attachment URLs now expire in 2 months and would require a user to regenerate a new URL.
+- Discord attachment URLs now expire in 2 months and would require a user to regenerate a new URL. \
   (I may find a way to address this issue in the future)
-- Max chunk size of 24MB due to Discord's  attachment upload limit.
+- Max chunk size of 25MiB due to Discord's attachment upload limit. ([See more here](https://discord.com/developers/docs/reference#uploading-files))

 ## Prerequisites